 Following an appeal from the Co-Prosecutors, the Pre-Trial Chamber affirmed and partially amended the indictment against Kaing Guek Eav alias, Duch, and ordered the case sent for trial.

-Ieng Sary and Ieng Thirith was arrested and brought before the ECCC.
+Ieng Sary and Ieng Thirith were arrested and brought before the ECCC.
 Following an adversarial hearing 14 November 2007, they were placed in provisional detention.
-Read more

-The Co-Prosecutors filed their First Introductory Submission, requesting the Co_Investigating Judges to open investigation against five suspects for crimes against humanity, genocide, grave breaches of the Geneva Conventions, homicide, torture and religious persecution.
-Read more
+The Co-Prosecutors filed their First Introductory Submission, requesting the Co-Investigating Judges to open investigation against five suspects for crimes against humanity, genocide, grave breaches of the Geneva Conventions, homicide, torture and religious persecution.

 Following their appointment by the Supreme Council of Magistracy on 4 May 2006, the national and international judges and co-prosecutors were sworn in at a ceremony in front of the statue of the Late King His Majesty Preah Karuna Preahbat Samdech Preah Norodom.